Articles

 What Is A Conditional Discharge?

-A conditional discharge is defined as part of the sentence granted by a judge in criminal court, where the conviction will not show on the individual’s record so long as they meet certain predetermined conditions.
-To receive a conditional discharge, the offender must plead guilty, even though they may not necessarily be convicted of the crime.
+A conditional discharge in Canada is defined as part of the sentence granted by a judge in a criminal court, where the conviction will not show on the individual’s record so long as they comply with certain predetermined conditions.
+To receive a conditional discharge, the offender must plead guilty to an offence, even though they may not necessarily be found guilty.

-A conditional discharge stays on an individual’s criminal record for three years.
+A conditional discharge stays on an individual’s criminal record for three years, as per the Canadian Criminal Record Act.
 During this time, they are likely to be sentenced to probation.
-Should they fail to uphold the conditions of their probation, the courts may revoke the conditional discharge, and the individual will receive an official conviction.
+Should they fail to uphold the conditions of their probation order, the courts may revoke the conditional discharge, and the individual will result in a criminal conviction.

-A conditional discharge is usually sentenced to offenders that commit a crime viewed as less severe in the court’s eyes, such as a Summary Offence.
+A conditional discharge may be sentenced to first-time offenders who commit a crime viewed as less severe in the court’s eyes, such as a Summary Offence.

 In other words, an individual won’t receive a conditional discharge if convicted or previously convicted of a more serious crime, such as manslaughter or theft over $5,000.
 To receive a conditional discharge, the offender must also submit certain information to the judge, proving that they deserve the discharge.

-In general, whether or not an offender receives a conditional discharge depends on factors, such as the severity of the crime, how prevalent that crime is within the community, the extent of any property damage committed, and whether or not the offender took advantage of another person for personal gain.
+In general, whether or not an offender receives a conditional discharge depends on factors, such as the severity of the crime, and whether the prosecutor and criminal defence lawyer agree on this favourable outcome.

 What is an Absolute Discharge?